 The first thing for me to say is that 118 118 Money has provided the output of Mrs H's application.
 118 118 Money searches appear to show that credit commitments at the time were relatively well maintained.
-For example, there were defaults recorded against her but these were from a number of years prior to this application.
+For example, there was a default recorded against her but this was a number of years prior to this application.
 Crucially, according to the credit searches, Mrs H's unsecured debt total at the time of the application wasn't excessive either.

 I accept that Mrs H's actual circumstances may not have been fully reflected either in the information she provided, or the information 118 118 Money obtained.
-And I'm really sorry to hear about the difficult financial situation she's experienced since taking out this loan.
-But even if I accept that 118 118 Money's checks ought to have gone further and extended into finding out more about Mrs H's actual living expenses, which there is a reasonable argument for, I don't think this would have made a difference to its decision.
+And I'm really sorry to hear about the difficult financial situation she's experiencing.
+But even if I accept that 118 118 Money's checks ought to have gone further - because she had a credit card with it and extended into finding out about Mrs H's actual living expenses, which there is a reasonable argument for, I don't think this would have made a difference to its decision.